acysos/odoo-addons/real_estate_internet_idealista/README.rst

    :alt: License: AGPL-3

 =====================
-Real Estate Pisos.com
+Real Estate Idealista
 =====================

-This module extends Real Estate to create an export XML for the Spanish portal Pisos.com
+This module extends Real Estate to create an export XML and json for the portal Idealista.

+Both formats are available until Idealista disconnect XML Format.

 Usage
 =====

-The xml url is http://<domain>/realestateportal/pisoscom.xml
+The xml url is http://<domain>/realestateportal/idealista.xml The json url es uploaded to FTP with a cron action.
+The Idelista configuration is in the company.

 Bug Tracker
 ===========